 Craigslist.com is one of the most used online sites where you can sell your used band instruments.
 Craigslist freely provides you with a great opportunity to list your product for sale, to make a direct sale, or just understand what might be its value locally.
 A vast amount of musical instruments are bought and sold every day in trades starting through Craigslist’s platform.
 It keeps displaying your product until it is purchased.

 - Completely free, both the listing and the sale

 - Selling locally

 - Risk of scammers as it involves selling the product face to face

 - Limited audience to your regional area

-Whether through Facebook Groups or through their Facebook Marketplace, this social media platform also serves as a selling online platform for your used band instruments.
+Whether through Facebook Groups or their Facebook Marketplace, this social media platform also serves as a selling online platform for your used band instruments.

-Considering that the vast majority of users have a Facebook account and are used to how it works, listing your instrument to be sold should be really easy whether through local or niche groups or through the Facebook Marketplace itself.
+Considering that the vast majority of users have a Facebook account and are used to how it works, listing your instrument to be sold should be easy whether through local or niche groups or through the Facebook Marketplace itself.

 - How easy it can be to list an instrument for selling

 - Specific audience Facebook groups for each band instrument